gitpod-io/gitpod-docs/doc/30_Workspaces.md

 An example for this context would be `https://github.com/arunoda/learnnextjs-demo/blob/getting-started/pages/index.js`.

-When pointing to a folder, e.g. `https://github.com/arunoda/learnnextjs-demo/tree/create-dynamic-pages/pages` the containing `Readme.md`` will be opened when existing.
+When pointing to a folder, e.g. `https://github.com/arunoda/learnnextjs-demo/tree/create-dynamic-pages/pages` the contained `Readme.md` will be opened when it exists.

 ## GitHub Issue Context

 When starting a workspace from a GitHub Issue, a local branch named `GH-{issue-nr}` will be created which is based on the remote's default branch.
 In most cases that would be `origin/master`.

-In addition the Commit message is preconfigured with `fixes #{organization}/{repo}/{issue-nr}`.
+In addition, the commit message is preconfigured with `fixes #{organization}/{repo}/{issue-nr}`.
 This will automatically close the GitHub issue, once such a commit is merged into the default branch.

-Once changes have been committed locally, the `Pull Request` view on the right can be used to push changes to a remote repository and create a pull request.
+As soon as changes have been committed locally, the `Pull Request` view on the right can be used to push changes to a remote repository and create a pull request.

-## GitHub Pull Request context
+## GitHub Pull Request Context

-Starting workspaces from pull requests will of course clone the respective branch and opens the file changes of the respective PR in a viewon the left.
+Starting workspaces from pull requests will of course clone the respective branch and open the file changes of the respective PR in a view on the left.
 The first change is opened already in the diff editor.
-Also the `pull request`-view on the right is configured with the respective information.
+Also the `Pull Request`-view on the right is configured with the respective information.

-This context is meant to be used for code reviews and/or to take action on feedback you got from a reviewer.
+This context is meant for code reviews and/or to take action on feedback you got from a reviewer.

 # Life of a Workspace